-- E(C) 1.12 Where there is a high risk of infectious disease, consideration must be given to the individual quarantining of calves for the initial rearing period. - E(C) 1.12.1 Individual quarantine accommodation for calves must be of minimum dimensions 1.0m x 1.8m providing a minimum floor space of 1.8m2. - E(C) 1.12.2 Construction and siting of individual calf pens used for quarantine must be such that each calf has an opportunity to see, smell and hear other calves.
+- E(C) 1.11.1 The group socialisation of calves must be completed by 8 weeks of age. - E(C) 1.12 Where there is a high risk of infectious disease, consideration must be given to the individual quarantining of calves for the initial rearing period. - E(C) 1.12.1 Individual quarantine accommodation for calves must be of minimum dimensions 1.0m x 1.8m providing a minimum floor space of 1.8m. - E(C) 1.12.2 Construction and siting of individual calf pens used for quarantine must be such that each calf has an opportunity to see, smell and hear other calves.

-Lighting
+\ Lighting

-- E(C) 2.1 Calves must not be subjected to 24 hour lighting periods. - E(C) 2.1.1 LEGAL Calves must not be kept permanently in darkness. - E(C) 2.2 LEGAL There must be adequate fixed or portable lighting to enable the calves to be inspected at all times.
+- E(C) 2.1 Calves must not be subjected to 24 hour lighting periods. - E(C) 2.1.1 Calves must not be kept permanently in darkness. - E(C) 2.2 There must be adequate fixed or portable lighting to enable the calves to be inspected at all times.

-There should be light levels of 100-200 lux at calf level to aid inspection of calves.
+(j) There should be light levels of 100-200 lux at calf level to aid inspection of calves.